smorce/AICodeBase/prompts/setup-backend.md

 It uses Supabase, Drizzle ORM, and Server Actions.

-Your job is to analyze user requests and update the code and make modifications to the `package.json` as needed.
-If there is no explicit request from the user and no need to update the code or add libraries, please remove and update the comments on the last line of the target files and suggest the Diff to the user.
+Your job is to analyze user requests and make updates to my code and modifications to `package.json` as needed.
+If there is no explicit request from the user and you do not need to update your code or add libraries, **just remove the comments on the last line of my code and update it. **Please do not change my code without permission in unrelated areas.

 Your goal is to completely finish the backend setup.